semgrep/semgrep-docs/docs/experiments/join-mode/recursive-joins.md

 The join conditions selects rows which meet the conditions.

-- Match when a method with user input has a $SINK that is the $CALLER in the pseudo-callgraph:
+- Match when a method with user input has a $SINK that is the $CALLER in the pseudo-callgraph.

 |... |user-input.$SINK    |== |callgraph.$CALLER   |... |
 |----|---------|---|----------|----|